MSDN-WhiteKnight/ErrLib/README.md

 - Simple way to get exception code, error message and stack trace in the handler block for SEH exceptions (as well as unhandled C++ exceptions which cause them)
 - Executing user-defined callback function on unhandled SEH exception
 - Helper macros for converting Win32/COM errors into exceptions
-- Configurable logging: can write diagnostic information in log file, stderr stream, Windows Event Log or other targets
+- Configurable logging: can write diagnostic information into log file, stderr stream, Windows Event Log or other targets
-- Multithreaded: all functionality can be used from different threads independently)
+- Multithreaded: all functionality can be used from different threads independently
 - All string processing in Unicode (wide characters)

 -----------------------------------------------------------------------------